Apple and Cinnamon Curd is the equivalent of the cosiness of autumn stored in a jar.

-- This Apple Cure is a healthier, but equally tasty, if not tastier, substitute to jam.
+This curd is made uses only ¼ cup of sugar which makes it healthier, but equally tasty, if not tastier, substitute to jam.
+It is also vegan and gluten-free.

 Lemon Juice and Zest.
 Other than adding the lemon-y tang to your Curd, Lemon also helps keep it fresh and prevents your apples from going brown.